ibexa/documentation-developer/docs/api/public_php_api_search.md

 As such, `query` is recommended when the search uses is based on user input.

 The difference between `query` and `filter` is only in play when using Solr search engine.
-With Legacy search engine both properties will give identical results.
+With the Legacy search engine both properties will give identical results.

 ## Searching in a controller